Written by Susan Lane SLCM Keeper of ColourMine

 That was so damned exciting

-We would enjoy I think cos
+We would enjoy it, I think cos

 Wow, this was definitely the life